dusk-network/dusk-protocol/consensus/README.md

 The SA protocol is executed in ***rounds***, with each round adding a new block to the chain.

 Each round is composed of three phases:
-  1. ***Attestation***: in this phase, a *generator*, extracted via [*DS*][ds], creates a new candidate block and broadcasts it to the network using a [NewBlock][nbmsg] message;
+  1. ***Proposal***: in this phase, a *generator*, extracted via [*DS*][ds], creates a new candidate block and broadcasts it to the network using a [Candidate][cmsg] message;

   2. ***Reduction***: in this phase, two separate committees of provisioners, extracted via [*DS*][ds], vote on the validity of the candidate block and broadcast their vote with a [Reduction][rmsg] message.
 If positive votes reach a quorum of $\frac{2}{3}$ (67% of the votes) in each committee, an $\mathsf{Agreement}$ message is broadcast, which contains the aggregated votes of both committees.
-Conversely, the reduction fails and the protocol starts over (from *Attestation*) with a new generator and new voting committees (that is, a new candidate block is produced and voted upon);
+Conversely, the reduction fails and the protocol starts over (from *Proposal*) with a new generator and new voting committees (that is, a new candidate block is produced and voted upon);

   3. ***Ratification***: in this phase, all generated $\mathsf{Agreement}$ messages are collected; if messages for a specific candidate block reach a quorum (according to the second-reduction committee vote allocation), the candidate block is added to the chain along with a *certificate* containing the quorum votes from the $\mathsf{Agreement}$ message.
 This effectively ends the current round.

-As both the *Attestation* and *Reduction* phases can fail, the *Attestation*/*Reduction* sequence can be executed multiple times within a single round (using different provisioners).
+As both the *Proposal* and *Reduction* phases can fail, the *Proposal*/*Reduction* sequence can be executed multiple times within a single round (using different provisioners).
 We call each repetition of such sequence an ***iteration***, and each phase in the repetition a ***step***.
 Note that since the *Reduction* phase has two consecutive votes, it is composed of two steps.
-Therefore, a single iteration is composed of three steps: (1) Attestation, (2) first Reduction, and (3) second Reduction.
+Therefore, a single iteration is composed of three steps: (1) Proposal, (2) first Reduction, and (3) second Reduction.

 A maximum number of 71 iterations (213 steps) is allowed to agree on a new valid block to add to the chain.
 If this number is exceeded, the network is considered unsafe and the consensus process is halted.
 Both step and iteration count starts from 1.

 ### Candidate Block
-A candidate block is the block generated in the [Attestation][att] step by the provisioner extracted as block generator.
+A candidate block is the block generated in the [Proposal][prop] step by the provisioner extracted as block generator.
 This is the block on which other provisioners will have to reach an agreement.
 If an agreement is not reached by the end of the iteration, a new candidate block will be produced and a new iteration will start.

 Therefore, for each iteration, only one (valid) candidate block can be produced[^1].
 To reflect this, we denote a candidate block with $\mathsf{B}^c_{r,i}$, where $r$ is the consensus round, and $i$ is the consensus iteration.
 Note that we simplify this notation to simply $\mathsf{B}^c$ when this does not generate confusion.